-- Professional Certified Marketer in Marketing Management: The American Marketing Association's PCM Marketing Management certification.
+Marketing experts often recognize the American Marketing Association's PCM Marketing Management certification.
 The exam for this certification is a 150-question online test that assesses the marketing skills taught in the AMA Marketing Management Bootcamp course.
-Candidates must pass the exam with at least 80% accuracy to become certified.
-Recertification is required every three years, and a minimum of 10 continuing education credits are required every 10 years.
+Successful candidates pass the exam with at least 80% accuracy to become certified.
+Recertification is a requirement every three years, and a minimum of 10 continuing education credits are a requirement every 10 years.

 Digital marketing managers require an assortment of hard and soft skills to succeed in this role.
 Some skills include:

-- Interpersonal skills: These skills are often a combination of written and verbal communication meant to facilitate clear, respectful communication with media outlets, sales leads, colleagues and clients.
+Interpersonal skills: These skills are often a combination of written and verbal communication meant to facilitate clear, respectful communication with media outlets, sales leads, colleagues and clients.
 Qualities like empathy and intuition enable team members to work together to meet goals, and social skills help marketers understand how individuals communicate, allowing for the most impactful, engaging content for a campaign.